 Historically, the delivery of neurostimulation has required the purchase of expensive, research-grade equipment or the expensive, time-consuming construction of custom hardware.
 NeuroStimDuino provides an open-source alternative in the form of an Arduino shield.

 NeuroStimDuino was designed to help anyone with an interest in neuroscience—students, researchers, and hobbyists alike—to study the effects of neurostimulation on muscle contraction.
 It comes with an I²C interface through which external microcontroller boards like the Arduino Due can be used to generate different stimulation patterns and control other aspects of its operation.
 Each NeuroStimDuino shield has two independent output channels, which can be used to alternate the contraction of flexor and extensor muscles or to contract various muscles simultaneously.
 By stacking multiple shields, additional output channels can be made available.

 Note: A single output channel on NeuroStimDuino is capped at 25 mA, which is sufficient to contract small muscles but insufficient to contract large ones.
 Large muscles can be contracted by combining the two output channels of NeuroStimDuinos in parallel.

 NeuroStimDuino is a platform technology with many possible applications.
 It can be used to conduct research on how neurostimulation affects pain management and the restoration of mobility to paralyzed extremities.
 It can also provide sensory feedback to amputees and stimulate the transcutaneous vagus nerve to study the effects of neurostimulation on depression, arthritis, and other conditions.

 WARNING: This instrument is intended for RESEARCH PURPOSES ONLY.
-It is not intended for clinical or animal use.
+It is not intended for human or animal use.
 Neuralaxy LLC does not assume responsibility for injury or damage due to the misuse of this instrument.